Heijō Palace: Suzaku Gate

 The main entrance to the capital through the Suzaku Avenue was the Rajō Gate (羅城門, Rajōmon).
-The main avenue was approximately 75 m wide and extended north for 3.7 km up to the Suzaku Gate (朱雀門, Suzakumon).
+The main avenue was approximately 75 meters (246 ft) wide and extended north for 3.7 kilometers (2.3 mi) up to the Suzaku Gate (朱雀門, Suzakumon).
 The name "Suzaku" derives from the Chinese name for the legendary bird which acted as a southern guardian.
 The palace was surrounded by great earthen walls and had twelve gates, with the Suzaku Gate as the largest gate and the main entrance.
-The southern open spaces was part of the main avenue, and the Nijo Oji (二条大路, Nijō-Ōji), the second great street, approximately 37 m wide was extending in the east–west direction in front of the gate.
+The southern open space was part of the main avenue, and the Nijo Oji (二条大路, Nijō-Ōji), the second great street, approximately 37 m wide extended in the east–west direction in front of the gate.